Which to Choose? Tonies or Yoto?

 Toniebox: Indicator lights at the top, no nightlight

-Yoto Player: Large pixel display, has a nightlight
+Yoto 3rd Generation Player: Large pixel display, has a nightlight

 Yoto Mini: Small pixel display, no nightlight